Best Cooker Brands

 By Jane Darling

-Hotpoint is part of the US-based giant Whirlpool, which also includes other brands such as Indesit and KitchenAid.
-Hotpoint sells a broad range of cookers, including all-gas and all-electric, induction models and dual-fuel cookers.
+Hotpoint is part of the US-based appliance giant Whirlpool, which also includes other brands such as Indesit and KitchenAid.
+Hotpoint is popular in the UK and sells a broad range of cookers, including all-gas and all-electric, induction models and dual-fuel cookers.

 |Number of Best Buys|